logo

 • Chin Contact: The baby’s chin should be pressed against your breast, with the nose closed but not buried.

-• Suction: You should hear rhythmic sucking and swallowing without any clicking noises, which may indicate a poor latch.
+• Suction: You should hear rhythmic sucking and swallowing without any clicking or smacking noises, which may indicate a poor latch.

 • Cheeks: Look for rounded cheeks; hollow or sunken cheeks could suggest weak suction.